derac/Discord-Trigger-Sound-On-Entering-VC/README.md

 ## What it does

-This script monitors Discord's log files and automatically plays a sound effect (`cyberpunk.wav`) when you connect to a voice channel.
+This script monitors Discord's log files and automatically plays a sound effect (`sound_to_play.wav`) when you connect to a voice channel.

 ## Setup